Jaxenormus/shopkeeper/README.md

 #### Self Hosting

-This project can be self-hosted by anyone with basic javascript programming skills.
-Shopkeeper uses a MongoDB database along with mongoose to keep all its data.
+This project can be self-hosted to **only** be used as a private bot you **cannot provide a public instnace** of this bot.
+Shopkeeper uses a MongoDB database along with mongoose to keep all its data you can use Atlas or spin up your own mongodb server.